jwrober/erpnext_admin_guide/i-u-b/install.md

     exit
     sudo deluser erpnext [sudo group name]

+At this point the `erpnext` user should be an non-sudoer user and you will have an empty production environment running.
+Next step is to run the [Setup Wizard](../setup/setup.md "Setup").<br /><br />

 Previous: Next: [3.1.5 Software Packages Installed](software.md "Software Packages Installed") | Next: [3.2.1 Installation Troubleshooting](install-trouble.md "Installation Troubleshooting")